 The following applies to recovered persons:

-They are exempt from compulsory testing for 180 days after the end of the infection.
-A certificate of isolation or a doctor’s confirmation of an infection confirmed by molecular biology, for example, are considered as proof.
-Evidence of neutralising antibodies counts for 90 days from the date of testing.
+These are exempt from compulsory testing for 180 days after the end of the infection.
+Evidence can be, for example, a certificate of segregation or a medical confirmation of an infection confirmed by molecular biology.

 CAMPUS 02 reserves the right to make changes to the verification obligations or conditions of validity in accordance with the requirements of federal law and as appropriate to the situation.

-If, in the course of a control, persons fail to comply or are unable to comply with the obligation to provide proof that they have either been tested, recovered or vaccinated, the representatives responsible for the control are authorised by the management board to issue an immediate prohibition from entering the house and to document a violation of the house rules of CAMPUS 02.
+If, in the course of a control, persons do not or cannot comply with the obligation to provide proof, the control officers are authorised by the Management Board to issue an immediate ban from the premises and to document a violation of the CAMPUS 02 house rules.
 Repeated violations may result in further legal action.

 Our control teams will continue to make every effort to not disrupt courses any longer than necessary, but are instructed to strictly monitor compliance with the rules.

 Obligation to report and further procedures in the event of sickness

 If cases of COVID-19 are detected, they must be reported to CAMPUS 02 immediately (firstname.lastname@example.org).
 We will then inform the affected course in a timely manner and actively send out the health authority’s information sheet in order to raise awareness.
 There are no plans for an automatic cessation of face-to-face teaching for the class, as in consultation with the health authority, this is currently not considered in terms of an appropriate consideration of measures.

 Please continue to work together to ensure that rooms are ventilated regularly and do not forget to close the windows and switch off the lights and air conditioning when leaving the lecture halls.